 All six states have introduced bills related to creating a doula benefit in Medicaid, but only three have passed them into law.
-In April 2020, Virginia's governor signed a law defining "state certified doulas" and, in April 2021, he approved a state budget that included a requirement for the Medicaid Department to submit a SPA creating a doula benefit.
-Maryland's legislature enacted a law in May 2022 without the governor's signature that set requirements for doula providers (e.g. certification, liability insurance) and established a doula benefit in Medicaid.
-In October 2024, the governor of Pennsylvania signed a bill to require coverage of doula services in Medicaid, seek Federal approval for the benefit in the form of a SPA or waiver, and establish a Doula Advisory Board.
-In January 2025, Michigan enacted a law creating a doula scholarship fund.
+In April 2020, Virginia's governor signed a law defining "state certified doulas"41 and, in April 2021, he approved a state budget that included a requirement for the Medicaid Department to submit a SPA creating a doula benefit.42 Maryland's legislature enacted a law in May 2022 without the governor's signature that set requirements for doula providers (e.g. certification, liability insurance) and established a doula benefit in Medicaid.43 In October 2024, the governor of Pennsylvania signed a bill to require coverage of doula services in Medicaid, seek Federal approval for the benefit in the form of a SPA or waiver, and establish a Doula Advisory Board.^{44,45} In January 2025, Michigan enacted a law creating a doula scholarship fund.46 Michigan, Kentucky, and South Carolina legislatures have introduced bills, in some cases multiple times, to establish Medicaid coverage for doula services, but none have become law.^{47-55}

-Michigan, Kentucky, and South Carolina legislatures have introduced bills, in some cases multiple times, to establish Medicaid coverage for doula services, but none have become law.^{47-55} began in 2021, and it accepts doula registration applications from individual doulas and doula organizations.
+In Kentucky, two MCOs are piloting a doula benefit: Humana, and UnitedHealthcare (UHC).
+Humana's doula pilot program began in 2021, and it accepts doula registration applications from individual doulas and doula organizations.
 UHC's program started in 2024 and the MCO contracts with doulas through a single third-party organization.
 Anthem, another MCO that operated in Kentucky until 2025, also piloted a doula program in 2021 but ended the program shortly thereafter.